 We are using our broad gene engineering platform technologies to bring new and better treatments to patients with serious diseases — blood cancers like multiple myeloma, solid tumor cancers like prostate and breast cancer, and rare genetic diseases in the liver.

-Poseida was established in 2015 as a spinout from parent company Transposagen, an early leader in the development of gene engineering technologies, also founded by our CEO, Eric Ostertag, M.D., Ph.D.
+Poseida was established in 2015 as a spinout from parent company Transposagen, an early leader in the development of gene engineering technologies, also led by our founding CEO, Eric Ostertag, M.D., Ph.D.
 Dr. Ostertag, the first graduate of the University of Pennsylvania’s gene therapy program, is a pioneer in the field of cell and gene therapies.

 - Early Trials

-In 2017 the company presented pre-clinical data demonstrating tumor response in its lead CAR-T product candidate, P-BCMA-101 in multiple myeloma, followed soon after by pre-clinical data for P-PSMA-101 in prostate cancer showing potent anti-tumor activity and persistent, durable responses.
+In 2017 the company presented pre-clinical data demonstrating tumor response in its first CAR-T product candidate, P-BCMA-101 in multiple myeloma, followed soon after by pre-clinical data for P-PSMA-101 in prostate cancer showing potent anti-tumor activity and persistent, durable responses.
 In December 2017, Poseida received a grant from The California Institute for Regenerative Medicine (CIRM) to support the Phase 1 clinical trial for P-BCMA-101.
 The first BCMA patient in the trial was dosed later that year.

 - Growing Pipeline